McDonald’s Sales Just Dropped Big, Here’s Why Fewer People Are Eating Fast Food Right Now

 If you told me McDonald’s sales were dropping in the U.S., I’d have a million questions.
 Wait—what?
 People aren’t scarfing fries like usual?
 The Golden Arches are taking a hit?

-But that’s exactly what just happened.
-McDonald’s reported its biggest U.S. sales drop since mid-2020.
+But that’s exactly what just happened, McDonald’s reported its biggest U.S. sales drop since mid-2020.
 And no, it wasn’t because of a global lockdown this time.

 Turns out, budget-conscious customers and bad weather were dragging sales down.
 But I think it’s more than that.
 I think we’re watching a quiet shift in how Americans think about fast food…and it’s been coming for a while.

-First: What’s Actually Happening at McDonald’s?
+What’s Actually Happening at McDonald’s?

 McDonald’s reported that U.S. same-store sales fell more than expected last quarter.
 Usually, they’re a reliable giant, people eat McDonald’s in every economy.
 But this time?
 Not so much.